rydnr/set-square-alpine-images/README.md

 # set-square-alpine-images
-Docker images based on Alpine, using set-square.
+Docker templates based on Alpine, to be built with set-square.